 Our results include non-cash compensation expense as a result of the issuance of stock, stock options and warrants, as applicable.
-We have issued stock options to employees, directors and consultants under our four stock option plans: (i) the 2006 Stock Option Plan, (ii) the 2012 Restated Equity Incentive Plan (which superseded the 2006 Stock Option Plan), (iii) the 2012 Non-Employee Director Stock Option Plan, and (iv) the 2020 Equity Incentive Plan, or the 2020 Plan.
-In April 2021, the Board also approved the 2021 Equity Incentive Plan (the "2021 Plan"), however the 2021 Plan will not become effective unless and until it is approved by the shareholders of the Company.
-The Company is seeking stockholder approval for the 2021 Plan at its 2021 annual stockholders' meeting.
+We have issued stock options to employees, directors and consultants under our five stock option plans: (i) the 2006 Stock Option Plan, (ii) the 2012 Restated Equity Incentive Plan (which superseded the 2006 Stock Option Plan), (iii) the 2012 Non-Employee Director Stock Option Plan, (iv) the 2020 Equity Incentive Plan, or the 2020 Plan, and (v) the 2021 Equity Incentive Plan.